The Hits (radio station): Taranaki 90 FM

-Local programming: Richard presents a local 9 am to 3 pm show for Taranaki on 90.0FM and South Taranaki on 91.2FM.
+Local programming: Paul presents a local 10 am to 3 pm show for Taranaki on 90.0 FM and South Taranaki on 91.2 FM.

-Hawke's Bay 89.5FM
+Hawke's Bay 89.5 FM

-Originally known as 2ZC or Bay City Radio broadcasting on 1280AM, later 1278 am, since 1 October 1957, the station moved to 89.5FM in 1994 and it became 'Classic Hits 89FM - Bay City Radio'.
-In 2002, the station's name was altered to 'Classic Hits 89.5 - Bay City Radio'.
-From 1 January 2011, the station began a relay station in Wairoa on 99.7FM.
+Originally known as 2ZC or Bay City Radio broadcasting on 1280 AM, later 1278 AM, since 1 October 1957, the station moved to 89.5 FM in 1994 and it became 'Classic Hits 89FM – Bay City Radio'.
+In 2002, the station's name was altered to 'Classic Hits 89.5 – Bay City Radio'.
+From 1 January 2011, the station began a relay station in Wairoa on 99.7 FM.

 This station broadcasts from the famous Broadcasting House building on the corner of Dickens & Dalton Streets in Napier – one of only two central city building's left standing following the 1931 Napier earthquake.
 Hawkes Bay maintained a local breakfast show as it transitioned into The Hits originally presented by Martin Good and Sarah Van Der Kley.
 Martin Good departed the station at the end of 2016 and Sarah Van Der Kley left to join Martin on another radio venture in September 2018.
-From 9 am all programming is networked.
+From 10 am all programming is networked.

-Local programming: Breakfast with Adam Green and Megan Banks between 6 am-9 am.
+Local programming: Breakfast with Adam Green and Megan Banks between 6 am-10 am.

-Whanganui 89.6FM
+Whanganui 89.6 FM

-Originally known as 2XA this station began broadcasting in Whanganui in October 1949 on 1200AM.
-The station was later renamed to 2ZW and moved to 1197 am in 1978.
-The station was renamed to River City Radio in 1988 and 89.6 River City FM in 1993 after the station began broadcasting on 89.6FM.
+Originally known as 2XA this station began broadcasting in Whanganui in October 1949 on 1200 AM.
+The station was later renamed to 2ZW and moved to 1197 AM in 1978.
+The station was renamed to River City Radio in 1988 and 89.6 River City FM in 1993 after the station began broadcasting on 89.6 FM.
 In 2001 the station became Classic Hits River City FM after joining the Classic Hits network.

 The station is located on the corner of Guyton and Campbell Streets, Whanganui.
 As of 2018, there are no local shows with all content networked from Auckland.

-Manawatu 97.8FM
+Manawatu 97.8 FM

-Originally known as 2ZA and broadcasting on 940AM, later 927AM, the station began simulcasting on 97.8FM in the early 1990s under the name 'AM-FM 2ZA'.
+Originally known as 2ZA and broadcasting on 940 AM, later 927 AM, the station began simulcasting on 97.8 FM in the early 1990s under the name 'AM-FM 2ZA'.
 Soon after the station was relaunched as 'The New 98FM'.
 98FM eventually joined the Classic Hits network, but due to the 'Classic Hits' name already being used by an opposition station within the same market, 98FM was forced to adopt the name 'Greatest Hits 98FM'.
 Presumably, as a result of an agreement or settlement between the two companies, the opposition station dropped the 'Classic Hits' slogan and 98FM became 'Classic Hits 97.8'.
 Later, after more than 5 years of not using it, part of the 2ZA call sign was returned when the station became Classic Hits 97.8 ZAFM.
 Eventually all local programming was removed and today the station is fully networked.

 The station is located on Main Street in Palmerston North.